Jimbly/dcjam2025/Jimb-TODO.md

 TODO
-* build out zone 3
+* build out zone 2
+  * put a second copy of the guard guarding an easter egg
+  * test it
 * title/scores/credits
+* don't allow manual moving in fullscreen map
 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder